Chanel Iman Just Got Engaged To New York Giants’ Sterling Shepard — See The Adorable Pic

 “A night full of tears of happiness I’m beyond excited to spend the rest of my life with you @sterl_shep3 you are my soulmate, my best friend, my everything!
 Can’t wait to be your Mrs,” she captioned the touching image.
 Wow!
 A candlelit proposal on a New York rooftop?
 Sterling clearly did everything he could to make this moment incredible!

 This insanely exciting news arrives after a little over a year of dating.
+Sterling and his new fiancee posed together in August for New Era’s Official Sideline Collection and let’s just say the photos are so completely cute!
+They clearly have insane chemistry!

 Rumor has it Chanel was previously engaged to the rapper A$AP Rocky, 29, in 2014.
 However, 6 months later things ended between her and the hip-hop artist.
 Welp, it looks like she found herself a keeper this time!
 Congrats, you two!

-HollywoodLifers, share your congratulations for the cute couple in the comments section below!
+HollywoodLifers, share your thoughts and best wishes for the cute couple in the comments section below!